kadimetla/doc-adk-training/training/module22-state-and-memory/lab.md

     tool_context: ToolContext
 ) -> Dict[str, Any]:
     """
-    Calculate a quiz grade.
-The raw percentage should be stored, but only for the current turn.
-It should be discarded immediately after this tool finishes.
+    Calculate quiz grade using temporary state.

+    Demonstrates temp: prefix for invocation-scoped data.
     """
     percentage = (correct_answers / total_questions) * 100
-    # TODO: Store the 'percentage' in the tool_context.state.
+    # TODO: Store the 'percentage' and 'raw_score' in temp state.
-    # Use the correct prefix for data that is temporary for one turn.
-    print(f"TODO: Calculate quiz grade.
-Percentage: {percentage}")
+    tool_context.state['temp:raw_score'] = correct_answers
+    tool_context.state['temp:quiz_percentage'] = percentage

+    # TODO: Determine grade letter based on percentage.
+    if percentage >= 90:
+        grade = 'A'
+    elif percentage >= 80:
+        grade = 'B'
+    elif percentage >= 70:
+        grade = 'C'
+    elif percentage >= 60:
+        grade = 'D'
+    else:
+        grade = 'F'

+    return {
+        'status': 'success',
+        'score': f'{correct_answers}/{total_questions}',
-    return {'status': 'success', 'percentage': round(percentage, 1)}
+        'percentage': round(percentage, 1),

-# (Other tools like record_topic_completion, get_user_progress, etc. would also be completed here)
+        'grade': grade,
+        'message': f'Quiz grade: {grade} ({percentage:.1f}%)'
+    }

+def search_past_lessons(
+    query: str,
+    tool_context: ToolContext
+) -> Dict[str, Any]:
+    """
+    Search memory for relevant past learning sessions.

+    This demonstrates memory service integration.
+    In production, this would use MemoryService.search_memory().
+    """
+    # TODO: Simulate searching past lessons based on topics covered in user state.
+    topics = tool_context.state.get('user:topics_covered', [])
+    relevant = [t for t in topics if query.lower() in t.lower()]

+    if relevant:
+        return {
+            'status': 'success',
+            'found': True,
+            'relevant_topics': relevant,
+            'message': f'Found {len(relevant)} past sessions related to "{query}"' }
+    else:
+        return {
+            'status': 'success',
+            'found': False,
+            'message': f'No past sessions found for "{query}"' }

 # ============================================================================
 # AGENT DEFINITION
 # ============================================================================

+# TODO: Define the root_agent.
+Give it an appropriate instruction and
-# TODO: Define the root_agent, including the tools you have just implemented.
+# register all six tool functions you just implemented.
-# Make sure the agent's instruction can read an `app:course_version` from the state.
+root_agent = Agent(
+    name="personal_tutor",
+    model="gemini-2.5-flash",
+    description="Personal learning tutor that tracks your progress, preferences, and learning history.", instruction="""
+    You are a personalized learning tutor (Course Version {app:course_version?}) with memory of the user's progress.

+    CAPABILITIES:
+    - Set and remember user preferences (language, difficulty level)
+    - Track completed topics and quiz scores across sessions
+    - Start new learning sessions on specific topics
+    - Calculate quiz grades and store results
+    - Search past learning sessions for context
+    - Adapt teaching based on user's level and history

+    WORKFLOW:
+    1. If new user, ask about preferences (language, difficulty).
+    2. For learning requests, start a session with start_learning_session and teach the topic.
+    3. After teaching, record completion with the user's quiz score.
+    4. When asked, search past lessons to provide context.

+    Always be encouraging and adapt to the user's learning pace!
+    """,
+    tools=[
+        set_user_preferences,
+        record_topic_completion,
+        get_user_progress,
+        start_learning_session,
+        calculate_quiz_grade,
+        search_past_lessons
+    ],
+    output_key="last_tutor_response"
+)
 ```

 ### Step 3: Run and Test the State Scopes

 1.  **Set up your API key** in the `.env` file.
-2.  **Start the Dev UI:** `adk web`
+2.  **Navigate to the parent directory** (`cd ..`) and start the Dev UI:
+    ```shell
+    adk web personal-tutor
+    ```
 3.  **Interact with the agent:**
-    *   Go to the **State** tab.
+    *   Go to the **State** tab in the Dev UI.
 Set the global app state by entering `{"app:course_version": "2.1"}` and clicking "Set State".
     *   Go back to the **Chat** tab and test your agent.
 Ask it to set your preferences, start a lesson, and check your progress.
+    *   **Note on Persistence:** The default `InMemorySessionService` used in development will lose `user:` and `app:` state if the `adk web` server is restarted.
+For true persistence, a database-backed `SessionService` would be required.
     *   Start a new session (refresh the page) and verify that your preferences were remembered but the current lesson topic was forgotten.

 ### Having Trouble?